-If you’re looking to get your organization certified to the ISO27001 information security standard, then one of the things you might consider is to use a consultant to help you.
+If you’re looking to get your organisation certified to the ISO27001 information security standard, then one of the things you might consider is to use a consultant to help you.
 This is especially true if you’re not that familiar with the standard or information security in general, or you’re really stuck for time to allocate to the task.
 But what should you look for when choosing a consultant?
 Here we offer ten criteria to help with your selection process.

 1. Qualifications

 Although there are undoubtedly good consultants that don’t have qualifications, this does represent a reasonable starting point in your deliberations.
 The main qualification you might expect to see is ISO27001 Lead Auditor, but there are also variations on this such as ISO27001 Lead Implementer and ISO27001 Internal Auditor which are also relevant.
-On the more technical side, look out for CISSP (from ISC2) or CISM or CISA (both from ISACA).
-These are general information security qualifications that are at the right kind of level for helping with an ISO27001 implementation.
-More specific qualifications such as in particular technologies (Microsoft, Cisco etc.) are less relevant but do no harm if combined with the others previously mentioned.

 2. Experience

 Look for someone that’s done this before, ideally quite a few times and both within a company and outside it as a consultant.
-The more relevant the industries and sizes of organization the better.
+The more relevant the industries and sizes of organisation the better.
 They should have been the main lead on a number of implementations (rather than one of a team) and they should have gone all the way through to successful certification a number of times.

 3. Style

 One of the most important but often overlooked criteria in choosing a consultant is their overall style.
 By this we mean how well they “gel” with you and your team on a personal level; do you speak the same kind of language?
 Is there a good fit in terms of pace and approach?
-Do you get a warm feeling that you can work with this person?
+Do you get a good feeling that you can work with this person?
 Often this is what makes the difference between a successful implementation and one that founders.

 4. Delivery method

 Onsite face to face used to be the only way to consult, but now remote virtual services are very common, supported by effective tools such as Microsoft Teams and Zoom.
 Many consultants now only offer remote services, so this is a question to ask early on if you’re committed to having someone onsite.
-The choice will often depend on your organization’s culture, and whether face to face meetings are the norm; obviously the Pandemic has affected this perception hugely, and having fewer restrictions on location will open up the potential consultant pool significantly.
+The choice will often depend on your organisation’s culture, and whether face to face meetings are the norm; obviously the Pandemic has affected this perception hugely, and having fewer restrictions on location will open up the potential consultant pool significantly.

 5. Approach

-There are many different ways of delivering ISO27001 consultancy services and guiding you through to successful certification.
-For example, some consultants use an online project management tool such as Basecamp to share progress; others use ready-made toolkits of relevant documents.
 Some like to conduct a gap assessment at the start of the project whereas others don’t feel it’s necessary.
 In general we suggest you look for a defined, structured approach to the implementation that gives confidence that nothing will be missed and that progress will be clear and relentless.

 6. Value